Amy-Millard/Amy-Millard/README.md

 - 🔭 I’m currently working on, passing my AWS Cloud Practictioner exam.

-- 🌱 I’m currently learning with Tech Talent Academy
+- 🌱 I’m currently learning with Tech Talent Academy in Bristol and will be hoping to gain a cloud entry level role.

 - 📫 How to reach me: amyvmillard@gmail.com